i-shamukov/shmdos64/README.md

 - similar actions can be done for virtual machine with support EFI boot

 ## Build instruction
 For build all projects need NetBeans IDE requires tuned to build with MinGW-w64 compiler.
-No special environment settings, packages or libraries are required.
+No special environment, package or library settings are required.

 ## Plans for future
-- transfer to CMake
 - integration ACPICA and implementation PCI IRQ routing
 - PCI Device enumerator
 - kernel asynchronous IO manager (async read-write files, etc)